|Date Opened||6/25/2018 07:15:00 AM|

 |Job Type||Open & Promotional|

-THE JOB: The Senior Social Worker is the super journey level in the social worker series.
+THE JOB: The Senior Social Worker is the super journey level position in the social worker series.
 Senior Social Workers spend a substantial amount of time on the most difficult, sensitive and specialized services where major case decisions are made independently and where consequence of error may be significant.
 Advanced casework skills, a high degree of program knowledge, judgment and creativity are required.
 Incumbents may, as an additional duty, serve as an alternate supervisor or in a lead/consultative capacity.
-The current vacancies are in the Family and Children’s Services Division of the Human Services Department.
+The Human Services Department currently has vacancies in the Family and Children’s Services and the Adult Protective Services divisions.
 The list established from this recruitment will be used to fill the current vacancies and future part-time, full-time, substitute and extra-help temporary positions during the life of the eligible list.

 THE REQUIREMENTS: Any combination of training and experience that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain these would be:

-Two years of experience performing social service casework services equivalent to a Social Worker II in Santa Cruz County OR a Master’s Degree in Social Work OR a Master’s Degree from a two year counseling program from an accredited college plus one year of social service casework experience.
-The Master’s Degree in social work must be obtained within 90 days from the date of employment.
+Two years of experience performing social service casework services equivalent to a Social Worker II in Santa Cruz County OR a Master’s Degree in Social Work* OR a Master’s Degree from a two year counseling program from an accredited college plus one year of social service casework experience. *If currently attending a Master of Social Work program, the Master’s Degree must be obtained within 90 days from the date of employment.

 Special Requirements/Conditions: License Requirements: Possession of a valid California Class C Driver License or the employee must be able to provide suitable transportation which is approved by the appointing authority.
 Background Investigation: Fingerprint check.
 Certain positions may require a Master’s Degree or Bachelor’s Degree because of State requirements.
 Other Special Requirements: For certain positions, upon completion of the probation period, employees may be expected to participate in the after hours on-call duty response rotation.